UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 5

-The way our step counter will work is to detect anytime the @boardname@ *shakes*.
-When the program detects the @boardname@ is shaken, it will count one step.
+The way our step counter will work is to start counting when you press *Button A*, and to stop counting when you press *Button B*.

 ## Step 6